GoEco > Africa > South Africa > Wildlife Sanctuary

 Some of the ongoing projects you may be involved in include:

-A typical day: You’ll begin your day early with breakfast, followed by your morning project, which could be assisting with alien vegetation, cleaning out animal enclosures, or going on an elephant walk.
+A typical day: You’ll begin your day early with breakfast, followed by your morning project, which could assist with alien vegetation, cleaning out animal enclosures, or going on an elephant walk.
 After lunch, you’ll start your afternoon project, such as the Animal Life Improvement Project or going on a game drive.
-After dinner you’ll have time to relax and hang out with the other volunteers.
+After dinner, you’ll have time to relax and hang out with the other volunteers.

 Program Schedule: Two-day orientation is Wed-Thursday; Volunteer work begins on Monday.

-Please Note: Due to the dynamic nature of working with animals, GoEco cannot guarantee that you will have the opportunity to interact hands-on with the animal residents at the sanctuary.
+Please Note: Due to the dynamic nature of working with animals, GoEco cannot guarantee that you will interact hands-on with the animal residents at the sanctuary.
 Interactions are based on the availability, safety and well-being of the ambassador animals, and will be at the sole discretion of the local team.

 The sanctuary also offers an array of tours, game drives, elephant walks and hiking excursions at an additional cost.